How to Edit a Novel: A Level-by-Level Diagnostic for Authors

 Tense consistency

 Choose past tense or present tense and maintain it throughout.
 Tense shifts within a chapter or scene that aren't intentional are the most common mechanical error after dialogue punctuation.
 Read through your manuscript with your primary tense in mind and mark every verb.
-Unintentional tense shifts usually cluster in action sequences, where writers speed up and lose track of the tense they've established, and in flashbacks or memories, where the tense relationship between present and past narrative becomes complicated.
+Unintentional tense shifts usually cluster in two places.
+They cluster in action sequences, where writers speed up and lose track of the tense they've established.
+And they cluster in flashbacks or memories, where the tense relationship between present and past narrative becomes complicated.

 Mechanics checklist